 Because they simply try to follow Jesus' teachings (as in

 the recent mass murder of Christians by the Muslim central government and Arab militias in the Sudan) and the recent atrocities by the Islamic State (a.k.a.
 ISIS).

 Because they followed the "wrong" denomination (as in Catholics and Protestants killing each other in the recent past in Northern Ireland).

-Because they added books to the Bible (as in Protestants attacking Mormons during the 19th century in a small-scale genocide because they consider the Book of Mormon to be inspired by God.)
+Because they added books to the Bible (as in American Protestants attacking Mormons during the 19th century in a small-scale genocide because they consider the Book of Mormon to be inspired by God.)

 Because they were not Christians (as in the genocide of Muslims in Bosnia by members of the Serbian Orthodox church, and in Kosovo by the former Serbian Orthodox-affiliated government of Yugoslavia)

 Because they were Christians (as the more limited mass murder of

 Serbian Orthodox and Roman Catholics in Bosnia and Kosovo by Muslims) and extremely common harassment, attacks murdres, and mass murders elsewhere in the world; or

 Because they belong to the same